-Comparing the GxE enrichment (Figure 4 a-d, Table s3a, s3bb) with the variance loci test statistics (Figure 3, Table s3), DRM and VLA did not produce as much significant loci as others yet gave the highest boost to GxE detection for BMI and T2D, respectively.
-It seems, while a Manhattan plot (Figure 3) highlighting the strongest signals, it does not reveal how different statistics ranked the bulk of loci differently.
-It seems two strategies should be considered when picking candidate SNPs, by a pre-defined p-value (or false discovery rate, FDR) cut-off, and SNPs ranked forward even if they did not necessarily pass the said threshold.

 Functional enrichment analysis

-We are also interested in the enrichment from a functional perspective, that is, what kind of SNPs (i.e., exonic, intronic, intergenic, etc.) were overrepresented among the significant loci of a statistical test.
-If SNPs prioritized by one of the tests are prone to have certain genomic function, the significant loci of that test should represent different types of SNPs unevenly.
+We also examined enrichment from a functional perspective, that is, which classes of SNPs were overrepresented among the significant loci identified by each test.
+If the SNPs prioritized by a test are prone to a certain genomic function, the significant loci identified by that test should unevenly represent different types of SNPs.
 For example, GWAS loci are more frequent among SNPs in or near genes than between genes.
-We used ANNOVAR (K. Wang, Li, and Hakonarson 2010) to label each SNP as intergenic, upstream, intronic, exonic, or downstream variant.
-We also calculated the combined annotation dependent depletion (CADD) score (Kircher et al. 2014; Rentzsch et al. 2019) as a continuous measure of pathogenic tendency.
-We treated the functional labels as binary and CADD score as continues response variables, to regress on SNP rankings given by VLA, DLM, LVT, DRM, and GWAS.
-A positive significant coefficient means the variance loci are over-represented among SNPs of certain types or of higher CADD.
-We summarize the exact functional enrichment coefficients for BMI and T2D in supplement Table s3c and Figure 4e and 4f.
+We labeled each SNP as an intergenic, upstream, intronic, exonic, or downstream variant using ANNOVAR (K. Wang, Li, and Hakonarson 2010) and calculated the combined annotation dependent depletion (CADD) score (Kircher et al. 2014; Rentzsch et al. 2019) as a continuous measure of pathogenic tendency.
+We treated the functional labels as binary variables and CADD scores as continuous response variables and regressed them on the SNP rankings given by each test.
+A positive significant coefficient means the variance loci are over-represented among SNPs of certain types or with higher CADD scores.
+The supplement provides the functional enrichment coefficients for BMI and T2D.

-For both phenotypes, the most obvious is that all tests but VLA significantly underrepresented intergenic SNPs, while inside or near genes, none of the tests prioritize exonic SNPs.
-For BMI, VLA tends to pick all types of SNPs evenly (Figure 4e, red); DRM is the only test under-selected downstream SNPs (i.e., near the end of a gene) (Figure 4e, orange); the other 3 tests prioritized intronic SNPs, and those with high CADD scores.
-For T2D, only VLA distinguished itself by prioritizing intergenic SNPs (Figure 4f, red), while not prioritizing intronic SNPs or those with high CADD scores.
-Other 4 tests largely agreed with each other, which is no surprise given their redundancy regarding a binary phenotype.
+For both phenotypes, all tests but VLA significantly underrepresented intergenic SNPs inside or near genes, and none prioritized exonic SNPs.
+For BMI, VLA evenly selected all classes of SNPs (Figure 4e, red).
+DRM under-selected downstream SNPs (Figure 4e, orange), and the other three tests prioritized intronic SNPs and those with high CADD scores.
+For T2D, VLA prioritized intergenic SNPs (Figure 4f, red) but not intronic SNPs or those with high CADD scores.
+The other four tests largely produced similar results, which is unsurprising given their redundancy regarding a binary phenotype.

-Taking genome wide variance loci analysis (Figure 3, Table s2) and GxE enrichment analysis together (Figure 4e-f, Table s3c), it seems an effective variance loci test should attend SNPs not directly contributing to protein function.
-Also recall that VLA and DRM gave the best GxE enrichment for BMI (Figure 4a, c), and both showed no preference for high CADD scores here; VLA was the only test enriched GxE detection for T2D (Figure 4b, e), it is also the only one not prioritizing CADD and emphasizing SNPs outside of genes.

 PEGS GxE adjusted by UKBB Variance Loci